izzy-baulk/EPQ-artefact/essay.md

 ## I. Overview

-I chose to write a Python program to give me an opportunity to develop my skills in object-orientated program, alongside showcasing my existing procedural programming abilities.
+I chose to write a Python program to give me an opportunity to develop my skills in object-orientated program, while showcasing my existing procedural programming abilities.
 As I hope to study physics or engineering at university, I decided that modelling a particle physics phenomenon would deepen my knowledge in this field, and provide an opportunity for me to draw links between studies in this area to future studies in science and technology.
 I made the choice to visualise this model in a 3D plot to further my understanding of the importance of graphical interfaces in research presentation.

 ## II.
 Background